 “It’s like a white pride playhouse or something,” Bennett said.

 Solomon complained to the regional manager, but alleges that the regional manager responded saying, “What do you want me to do about it, T?”

-None of the employees involved with making the fortress were disciplined.
-In fact, the regional manager apparently went out of his way to tell Solomon that he should not take any of his complaints to human resources.
+None of the employees involved with making the fortress were disciplined, according to The Sacramento Bee.
+In fact, it is being reported that the regional manager went out of his way to tell Solomon that he should not take any of his complaints to human resources.